adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Login
 -----
- 4.1.1 Description: The authenicates users, and allow user access to other features
+Description: Authenicates users using their Google account, and allow user access to other features
 Priority: Very high
 Response Sequence:

     user ---(clicks 'login')---> webpage ---(request user info)---> user ---(inputs info)---> webpage ---(passes user info)---> server

-Function Requirements
+Function Requirements:
+ * Login button: User uses to initiate login action
+ * Email input field: Will take in Google email account; will throw error if empty
+ * Password input field: Will take in the user's Google passwork; will throw error if empty
+ * Authenication: Will check user's inputted Google account and password